-Set up by campaigns and local housing groups from across the city, we’ve achieved a lot in the past two and a half years.
+Set up by campaigns and local housing groups from across the city, we’ve achieved a lot in the past three years.
 We’ve supported scores of our members to win improvements to their housing situation by standing up for their rights and taking direct action.
 We’ve linked up with other housing groups to force the Tory government to announce an end to no-fault evictions.
-During COVID, more than 30,000 renters accessed our model letters and resources and our Can’t Pay Won’t Pay campaign helped push the government to make important concessions.
-In the past few months, we’ve trained hundreds of renters to understand their rights and to resist evictions.

 Read the full job description here.

 Support and development